TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/BasicStoredProc.md

 To use stored procedures that return values, a class is needed to receive the results.
 This is true even if a scalar value is returned.

+@snippet cs [..\Recipes.EntityFrameworkCore\Entities\EmployeeClassificationWithCount.cs] EmployeeClassificationWithCount

+@snippet cs [..\Recipes.EntityFrameworkCore\Entities\EmployeeClassificationKeyHolder.cs] EmployeeClassificationKeyHolder

-The receiver class should be registered in the DbContext just like any other Entity, but with two additional requirements in the `modelBuilder` configuration:
+The receiver class should be registered in the DbContext as shown below:

-* `entity.HasNoKey();`
+@snippet cs [..\Recipes.EntityFrameworkCore\Entities\OrmCookbookContext.BasicStoredProc.cs] OrmCookbookContext

 @snippet cs [..\Recipes.EntityFrameworkCore\BasicStoredProc\BasicStoredProcScenario.cs] BasicStoredProcScenario